 Take the Next Step:

-- For more on home repair and maintenance, visit here.
+- Visit The Dollar Stretcher library for more on home repair and maintenance.

 Share your thoughts about this article with the editor.

 Prices keep rising while my income remains stagnant and I worry I am heading for debt trouble.
 Tell us: Yes, I think I am heading for debt trouble and could use some help! or No, I am not in debt trouble but I am always looking for new ways to help keep my budget on track!

 - 4 steps to a simpler (and more frugal) life